 As an industry still growing and always improving, the past decade has seen commercial egg farmers working collectively to modernise methods and housing systems across different farming types.

 With the introduction of colonies, New Zealand is amongst the world’s best practice in egg farming.
-Colonies are already favoured in the EU and are proposed to be adopted in the US with support from their Humane Society.
-Colonies meet all Government-mandated quality and welfare requirements, while helping maintain the affordability of eggs for consumers.
+Colony cage production systems are already favoured in the EU and are proposed to be adopted in the US with support from their Humane Society.
+Colony cage systems meet all Government-mandated quality and welfare requirements, while helping maintain the affordability of eggs for consumers.

 Today, New Zealand currently has around 146 egg farms.
 Conventional cages, which account for the majority of eggs, produced (75%) are to be replaced by 2022.
-Currently the remaining eggs are being farmed in barns (5%) or free-range (19%).
+Currently the remaining eggs are being farmed in colony cage systems, barns and free-range.
 Organic eggs make up around 1%*. *Based on independent supermarket sales data.

 The Colony system of egg production has been in the news lately but many New Zealanders are still unfamiliar with it.Read More